AgoraIO-Community/VideoUIKit-iOS/Sources/Agora-Video-UIKit/AgoraUIKit.docc/Quickstart UIKit.md

 The next thing you'll want to do is join a channel.
 There are a couple of different methods for this, varying by how a token is fetched or provided:

-- ``AgoraVideoViewer/join(channel:with:as:uid:)``
+- ``AgoraVideoViewer/join(channel:with:as:uid:mediaOptions:)``
-- ``AgoraVideoViewer/join(channel:as:fetchToken:uid:)``
+- ``AgoraVideoViewer/join(channel:as:fetchToken:uid:mediaOptions:)``

 The first of these is expecting a token as a property (or `nil` if you're in development); and the second takes a boolean for whether or not you want Agora's Video UI Kit to fetch the token for you.
 See how in the next topic.

 ### Fetching Tokens

 How you fetch your RTC tokens will depend on how and where your token server is hosted.
-However, if you're using the open source token server, [agora-token-service](https://github.com/AgoraIO-Community/agora-token-service), you'll have a much easier time fetching tokens with Video UIKit.
+However, if you're using the open source token server, [agora-token-service](https://github.com/AgoraIO-Community/agora-token-service), you'll have a much easier time fetching tokens with Video UI Kit.

 Once hosted, add the URL of your token server to the settings property, ``AgoraSettings/tokenURL`` like so: